 Sep 2, 2014

 The Ducati Superbike project was an ambitious one.
-It is perhaps the most complex FDM printing challenge I’ve tackled in the shortest amount of time with the most unknowns.
+It is perhaps the most complex FFF printing challenge I’ve tackled in the shortest amount of time with the most unknowns.

 By now I’ve had a lot of experience creating complex mechanical internals while staying true to the original exterior like the Atlas and Jenner mechs.
 On the onset, this project didn’t seem that different.
 But the challenges readily became apparent during the design process.

 My (self imposed) design goals for this bike was simple:

 - Be as true as possible to the original design on the exterior.

 - Snap fit (for alignment only) so that it could be easily glued.

 - Printable on my UM with no supports (where possible)

 While my parameters are pretty standard, the characteristics of a bike is far different than anything I’ve done before.
 A motorcycle exhibits all the characteristics that make it difficult for FFF printing.
 Suspended pieces, thin handlebars, chains, and small attachment points.